mikecao/get-down/README.md

 # get-down

-A simple to use download tool.
+A simple to use downloadBinaries tool.

 ## Get started